View products in your catalog

 One of the newest features in the Merchandising Hub is our product catalog viewer, a great tool for:

-Reviewing the products that make up your catalog from any one of the possible data sources you are using
+Reviewing the products that make up your catalog from any one of the possible data sources you’re using

-Checking the data stored for a product (e.g. categories) so you know how to target them when creating recs rules
+Checking the data stored for a product (for example, categories) so you know how to target them when creating recs rules

 Knowing which product data points are available.
-For example, if you want to show reviews in your recs carousel, you can use this tool to check if you are sending this data correctly to CMH.
+For example, if you want to show reviews in your recs carousel, you can use this tool to check if you’re sending this data correctly to CMH.

 Checking the quality and accuracy of your product data